angular/angular/aio/content/guide/ajs-quick-reference.md

       <code-example hideCopy path="ajs-quick-reference/src/app/movie-list.component.ts" region="class"></code-example>

-      In Angular, you create a component class.
+      In Angular, you create a component class to contain the data model and control methods.
+Use the TypeScript <code>export</code> keyword to export the class so that the functionality can be imported into NgModules.

-      NOTE: If you are using TypeScript with AngularJS, you must use the `export` keyword to export the component class.

       For more information, see the [Components](guide/architecture#components)
       section of the [Architecture Overview](guide/architecture) page.